sighingnow/jekyll-gitbook/_pages/CH.md

 - Navigate to **_Contact Center Users_** under the **_USER MANAGEMENT_**.

-- Find your and select the agent, to launch the **_Edit_** view for a particular User configuration.
+- Using Search, find your attendee ID and select the agent, to launch the **_Edit_** view for a particular User configuration.

 - Click on **_Contact Center Enabled_** toggle to move it to **_On_**.